1 Principles topenlarge

 Finally, place the static locking screw.

-Place the sleeve system through the corresponding hole in the insertion handle, make a stab skin incision, and advance the sleeve system through this incision onto the humeral shaft.
+Place the sleeve system through the corresponding hole in the insertion handle/aiming guide, make a stab skin incision, and advance the sleeve system through this incision onto the humeral shaft.
 Sometimes the sleeve can be placed in the proximal edge of the larger skin incision made for the entry portal.

-Drill a hole for the static interlocking screw using the 3.2 mm bit.
+Drill a hole for the static interlocking screw.

 Measure the depth of the hole.
 The screw tip should just protrude through the far cortex.